priyanshu1254/project-2-tribute-page/README.md

-Here's a refined description you can include on your tribute page for MS Dhoni:
+Here's a refined description on tribute page for MS Dhoni:

 ---